rama41222/voting-system/README.md

 Voting System
 -------------

 * This is just a sample application to simulate sequential voting.
+The challenge is to extract top voters in a given timeframe.

 #### Improvements